Shiwang0-0/Chat-App-MERN/README.md

 Step 4: run command npm install and then npm run dev

-Step 5: Split the terminal

-Step 6: In the CHAT-APP-MERN folder type cd server
+Step 5: In the CHAT-APP-MERN folder type cd server

-Step 6.1: In the server folder, create .env file and add the following
+Step 5.1: In the server folder, create .env file and add the following

             MONGO_URI = type your mongoose connection string here